zzzprojects/docs/dapper-tutorial.net/pages/documentations/dapper/result-multi-mapping.md

 ---
 PermaID: 1000180
-Name: Multi Mapping Result
+Name: Dapper Multi-Mapping Result - Learn How to Map Result to Many Types
+MetaDescription: Unlock the power of Dapper by returning a Multi-Mapping Result to map multiple entity types or DTOs in one query.
+Learn how to query your database and map your navigation by mapping many types.
 LastMod: 2023-02-24
 ---

-# Dapper - Multi-Mapping Result
+# Dapper Multi-Mapping Result: Discover How to Map Result to Many Types

 ## Description